 My Jing Herbs Aren't Packing A Punch Anymore?

 What often happens is people go, "Hang on.
 These Jing herbs aren't giving me that hit that I'm used to.
 They're not working the same way that they used to."
-Now that's a time for celebration.
+Now this is a time for celebration.
 That's not "oh the herbs aren't working," that's like you've gone through the process of restoring what was extremely deficient and you've also restored a lifestyle which is no longer leading you down that route of physical degeneration and deterioration because you're actually going to have that physical foundation to stop that from happening.

-What happens at that point is you've had your primary herbal focus being on Jing herbs and what we need to alter at that point, is that primary focus.
+What happens at that point is you've had your primary herbal focus being on Jing herbs and what we need to alter is the primary focus.
 Sometimes people get a little bit worried that "...if I stop taking the Jing am I going to regress and just not have that energy anymore?"
 Generally, if you've gone to full completion and you can instinctively feel that it's time to move on to something else, then that's absolutely not going to be the case.
 The primary focus needs to move somewhere else.

 So Where To Focus Next?